aiven/devportal/docs/products/kafka/concepts/schema-registry-authorization.rst

 A Karapace schema registry authorization ACL consists of zero or more entries that each specify a **username**, an **operation** and a **resource**.

-* The **username** is the name of a service user in the Aiven for Apache Kafka service.
+* The **username** is the name of a service user in the Aiven for Apache Kafka®G service.
 * The **operations** are:

   * ``schema_registry_read``